dhis2/dhis2-docs/src/developer/web-api/overview.md

 ### Creating a token
 To create a new PAT, you have two choices:
 * A. Create a token in the UI on your account's profile page.
-* B. Create a token via the API
+* B. Create a token via the API.

 ### A. Creating a token on the account's page
 Log in with your username and password, go to your profile page